ericklevy8a/Pokedex/README.md

 Thank you for taking the time to learn about and play with this little app.

-Some of the front-end elements used in this little project:
+Some of the front-end topics used in this little project:

+* Fetching data from external API services
 * HTML5 semantic web tags
 * Javascript referencing and manipulation of DOM elements
 * CSS3 flex displaying and distribution